redis/ioredis/README.md

 ```

 ## Cluster
-Redis Cluster provides a way to run a Redis installation where data is automatically sharded across multiple Redis nodes.
+Redis Cluster provides a way to run a Redis installation where data is automatically shared across multiple Redis nodes.
 You can connect to a Redis Cluster like this:

 ```javascript